ansible-learnfest/ansible-learnfest-guide/content/50-build-ee/_index.md

 * Configure `ansible-navigator` to use the previously created EE either by
   * specifying it on the command line
-  * or by creating an `ansible-navigator.yml` configuration file.
+  * or by creating an `.ansible-navigator.yml` configuration file.
 * To specify the EE image on the command line, look for `Specify the name of the execution environment image` in the output of `ansible-navigator --help`.
-* Or if you prefer to make the necessary changes in the (already existing) `~/.ansible-navigator.yaml` file:
+* Or if you prefer to use a config file, create a `~/.ansible-navigator.yaml` dot-file and add this content:

 ```yaml
 ---